mgit-at/arti/README.md

 `$HOME/.arti.toml` but you may override this using the `-c` option.
 Besides toml you may use json or yaml as a config file format.

-Store addresses consist of a store name and a bucket/directory within that store. `arti` will create it`s directory structure within the given bucket/path.
-When uploading the bucket will be created if it does not exist already.
+Store addresses consist of a store name and a bucket within that store. `arti` will create it`s directory structure within the given bucket.
+If the bucket does not exist it will be created when uploading.

 ## Examples

-All these examples assume that there the file `$HOME/.arti.toml` exists with the contents of `sample-config.toml`
+All these examples assume that there file `$HOME/.arti.toml` exists with the contents of `sample-config.toml`

 ### Uploading artefacts